Smriti1996/conversational_ai_group_number_103/README.md

 ## 🎯 Executive Summary

-This project implements and compares two state-of-the-art approaches for answering questions from PayPal's financial statements:
+This project implements and compares two state-of-the-art approaches for answering questions from Apple's financial statements:

 1. **Retrieval-Augmented Generation (RAG)**: Combines document retrieval with generative AI
 2. **Fine-Tuned Language Model**: Directly fine-tunes a small LLM on financial Q&A pairs

-The system processes PayPal's 2023 and 2024 annual reports, creating a comprehensive Q&A platform that demonstrates the trade-offs between retrieval-based and parametric knowledge storage.
+The system processes Apple's 2023 and 2024 annual reports, creating a comprehensive Q&A platform that demonstrates the trade-offs between retrieval-based and parametric knowledge storage.

 ### Key Achievements
-- ✅ **250+ document chunks** processed from PayPal reports
+- ✅ **250+ document chunks** processed from Apple reports
 - ✅ **50+ Q&A pairs** generated for training
 - ✅ **Hybrid retrieval** combining dense and sparse search
 - ✅ **90% parameter reduction** using LoRA fine-tuning